How-To Guides

 • Status: Ready → Editing → Implementing → Postponed (cycles)

-• Type: Loaded from aitasks/metadata/task_types.txt (defaults: bug, chore, documentation, feature, performance, refactor, style, test)
+• Type: Loaded from aitasks/metadata/task_types.txt (defaults: bug, chore, documentation, enhancement, feature, performance, refactor, style, test)

 4. When you’ve made changes, the “Save Changes” button becomes enabled